-Terrace culture: the best patio kit for socially distant summer parties

-Never before has the humble summer party seemed like such a treat.
-After months spent separated from friends and family, sunburn and burnt sausages seem like the perfect way to spend a Saturday.
+Summer upgrades: the best outdoor speakers, smart lights and patio accessories | Stuff

 Gearing up for a get-together?
-Whether you’re hosting a pool party, screening the cricket or firing up the barbie, we’ve got the kit you need for the ultimate summer gathering.
+Whether you’re hosting a pool party (bit early), sitting in the Spring sun or firing up the barbie, we’ve got the kit you need for the ultimate garden gathering.

 Forget beer gardens or picnics in the park: from smart lights to beer coolers to Bluetooth speakers, these patio accessories will transform your terrace into the spot of choice for socially distant shindigs.
 Even if it’s drizzling.